microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

    This creates a _remote_, or connection, named "origin" pointing at the GitHub repository you created earlier.

 1. **Send local files to GitHub**.
 So far you've created a _connection_ between the local repo and the GitHub repo.
 Let's send these files to GitHub with the following command `git push`, like so:

    > Note, your branch name may be different by default from ```main```.

    ```bash
    git push -u origin main
    ```

-   This sends your commits in your "main" branch to GitHub.
+   This sends your commits in your "main" branch to GitHub

 2. **To add more changes**.
 If you want to continue making changes and pushing them to GitHub you’ll just need to use the following three commands: